compose-spec/compose-spec/build.md

 # The Compose Specification - Build support
 {:.no_toc}

-*Note:* Build is an OPTIONAL part of the Compose specification.
+*Note:* Build is an optional part of the Compose specification.

 * ToC
 {:toc}